nvhoanganh/demotron-anthony/README.md

 mkdir sock-shop
 cd sock-shop

-# clone thee front-end app
+# clone the front-end app
 git clone https://github.com/<YOUR_GITHUB_USER>/front-end.git
 cd front-end

-# modify Dockerfile and change from 'FROM node:12-alpine' to 'FROM node:12-alpine' and build new docker image
+# modify Dockerfile and change from 'FROM node:10-alpine' to 'FROM node:12-alpine' and build new docker image
 docker build . -t <YOUR_DOCKER_ACCOUNT>/sock-shop-frontend:same

-# if you're on M1 macbook (like me), then you will need to build amd64
+# if you're on Apple M1 macbook, then you will need to build amd64 version like this
-# docker buildx build --platform linux/amd64 . -t <YOUR_DOCKER_ACCOUNT>/sock-shop-frontend:same --progress=plain
+# docker buildx build --platform linux/amd64 . -t <YOUR_DOCKER_ACCOUNT>/sock-shop-frontend:same
 docker push <YOUR_DOCKER_ACCOUNT>/sock-shop-frontend:same

+# file apps/sock-shop-frontend-own-image.yaml is exactly copied from the front-end deployment from the apps/sock-shop.yaml

 # Note: update line 19 of /apps/sock-shop-frontend-own-image.yaml and replace YOUR_DOCKER_ACCOUNT with your docker account name
 # from the root of this repo, apply the change
 kubectl apply -f apps/sock-shop-frontend-own-image.yaml --namespace=sock-shop